 Before you begin learning to play your instrument, you may also want to consider buying a more complete set of gear.
 If you are simply buying an acoustic guitar, then you may need nothing more than a few sets of strings, some picks, a tuner, a strap, and a capo.
 But if you are going electric, then you will need some source of amplification as well as perhaps some effects pedals.
 You will need guitar cables, and you may or may not want to invest in computer software that will allow you to record yourself.

-The final piece of the puzzle that I recommend to all of my students is a metronome.
-This will help you in more ways than you can imagine as you are learning and practicing.
+The final piece of the puzzle that I recommend to all of my students taking their first guitar lessons and trying to learn guitar is a metronome.
+This will help you learn guitar in more ways than you can imagine as you are learning and practicing.
 There are reasonably good metronomes available as apps for smart phones and tablets that are quite inexpensive.

 Technique is more than just positioning your body in a certain way.
 When you have good technique, you are freer and looser — you can do more things with the instrument.
 This gives you more expressive control.
 And in the end, that’s what it’s all about.

 There are a lot of musicians who are obsessed with technique (we will call them “shredders”) and there are just as many who think that being able to play extremely fast, difficult lines is unnecessary and even counterproductive when you’re trying to be an artist (we will call these musicians “anti-shredders”).
 The truth is that speed, fluidity, and general technical ability does not make a musician; it does, however, make a musician capable of playing more things (and playing them well).
 And this is hugely important.